Courtney Sweetman-Kirk

-Courtney Alexandra Sweetman-Kirk (born 16 November 1990) is an English footballer who plays as a forward for Sheffield United in the FA Women's Championship.
-She has previously played for FA WSL clubs Liverpool, Everton, Notts County and Lincoln as well as Coventry City and Leicester City in the FA Women's Premier League.
+Courtney Alexandra Sweetman-Kirk (born 16 November 1990) is an English footballer who plays as a forward, most recently for Sheffield United in the FA Women's Championship.
+She has also previously played for FA WSL clubs Liverpool, Everton, Notts County and Lincoln as well as Coventry City and Leicester City in the FA Women's Premier League.
 Sweetman-Kirk has represented England at under-23 level.